houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/data-markers.md

 ## Customization

-Marker's color and border can be customized using `fill` and `border` properties.
+Marker's color and border can be customized using `Fill` and `Border` properties.

 {% aspTab template="chart/data-marker/custom", sourceFiles="custom.cs" %}